-Whenever a manager or supervisor becomes aware that an employee has a need for an accommodation due to domestic violence, the manager/supervisor should promptly notify the EEO Officer.
-The employer is committed to provide reasonable accommodation, as listed in the Accommodation Process section.
+- 1. Whenever a manager or supervisor becomes aware that an employee has a need for an accommodation due to domestic violence, the manager/supervisor should promptly notify the EEO Officer.

-Upon learning of the employee's need for accommodation due to domestic violence, the EEO Officer shall arrange to meet with the supervisor and the employee to discuss his/her accommodation request, the need for documentation that confirms or supports the reason the employee requires the reasonable accommodations, and the impact of the proposed accommodation on the employer.
+- 2. Upon learning of the employee's need for accommodation due to domestic violence, the EEO Officer shall arrange to meet with the supervisor and the employee to discuss his/her accommodation request, the need for documentation that confirms or supports the reason the employee requires the reasonable accommodations, and the impact of the proposed accommodation on the employer.

-Reasonable accommodations may include:
+- 3. Reasonable accommodations may include:

 - a.
 Transfer or reassignment;

 - b.
-A modified schedule;
+A modified schedule:

 - c.
 A new telephone number for work; or

 - d.
 Any other reasonable accommodations which will not create an undue hardship deemed necessary to ensure the safety of the employee, the workplace, the employer or other employees.